-Figure 1.12: The l -Offset of gridpolygon P.
+Figure 1.12: The $\ell$ -Offset of gridpolygon P.

 Definition 1.8 Let P be a (simple) gridpolygon.
-The cells of P that share a boundary edge belong to the first layer, the 1-Layer of P. The gridpolygon that stems from P without the 1-Layer is called the 1-Offset of P. Recursively, the 2-Layer of P, is the 1-Layer of the 1-Offset of P and the 2-Offset of P is the 1-Offset of the 1-Offset of P and so on.
+The cells of P that share a boundary edge belong to the first layer, the 1-Layer of P. The gridpolygon that stems from P without the 1-Layer is called the 1-Offset of P. Recursively, the 2-Layer of P, is the 1-Layer of the 1-Offset of P and the 2-Offset of P is the 1-Offset of the 1-Offset

-Note that the l -Offset of a gridpolygon need not be connected and finally the Offsets will decrease to an empty polygon.
+Note that the $\ell$ -Offset of a gridpolygon need not be connected and finally the Offsets will decrease to an empty polygon.
 The definition is totally independent from any strategy.
 Fortunately, during the execution of SmartDFS on a simple gridpolygon, we can successively mark and store the layers for any visited cell.
-The l -Offset has an interesting property.
+The $\ell$ -Offset has an interesting property.

-Lemma 1.9 The non-empty l -Offset of a simple gridpolygon P has at least 8l edges less than P.
+Lemma 1.9 The non-empty $\ell$ -Offset of a simple gridpolygon P has at least $8\ell$ edges less than P.

 Proof.
 We surround the boundary of the gridpolygon in clockwise order and visit all boundary edges along this path.
 Let us assume that the offset remains a single component.
-For a left turn the l -Offset 2l looses 2l edges for a right turn the l -Offset 2l wins 2l edges.
+For a left turn the $\ell$ -Offset $2\ell$ looses $2\ell$ edges for a right turn the $\ell$ -Offset $2\ell$ wins $2\ell$ edges.
 We can show that there are 4 more right turns than left turns.
-So the l -Offset has at least 8l edges less than P. Even more edges will be cancelled, if the polygon fell into pieces.
+So the $\ell$ -Offset has at least $8\ell$ edges less than P. Even more edges will be cancelled, if the polygon fell into pieces.